 While traveling in the vast regions of Russia, we discovered what its inhabitants call banya: it has the peculiarity of being halfway between a dry sauna and a steam bath.
 The brick stove that heats the room is sprinkled with water, releasing a dry, light steam, and a soothing mist is diffused from the ceiling at regular intervals.

-Our Russian sauna allows you to discover the principle of banya, in a revamped style that combines tradition and comfort.
-To cool off, you will find a cold water well and a snow and ice fall!
+Our Russian sauna allows you to discover the principle of banya, in a revamped style.
+Combining stone, wood and ceramic, its cold water well and its delicate mist, the Russian Sauna is a unique and thrilling stopover.

 Thermotherapy, which relies on the variation of temperature, has many benefits for the skin, joints, blood circulation, breathing.
 It also provides a deep sense of well-being, reducing stress, tension and tiredness.
 To draw the maximum benefit, it is recommended to follow the different steps that make up a complete thermotherapy cycle: a period of intense heat, then a rapid exposure to cold, before enjoying a moment of rest.